Visual Studio Code (VSCode)

 Configure the VSCode extension

-After you install the LaunchDarkly extension, VSCode prompts you to configure it:
+After you install the LaunchDarkly extension, VSCode prompts you to sign in to your LaunchDarkly account:

 - Select your corresponding LaunchDarkly project.